RaviKMalhotra/GCP/GCP Certifications/Foundational_Level-Digital Cloud Leader/GCP Networking Services/VPC.md

 - ![image](https://github.com/user-attachments/assets/34c5f7d4-7cb9-4732-b06c-755449b4d94b)

 # cloud Armor
+- Google Cloud Armor as a suite of security features and services.
+- Google Cloud Armor provides a comprehensive set of tools to protect your applications and infrastructure from various threats, including DDoS attacks and web application vulnerabilities.
+- It includes features like **DDoS protection**, a **web application firewall (WAF)**, **adaptive protection**, and **security policies**
 - Google Cloud Armor is a security service designed to protect your Google Cloud deployments from various types of threats, including distributed denial-of-service (DDoS) attacks and application attacks like cross-site scripting (XSS) and SQL injection (SQLi).
-Here are some key features and benefits:
+- Here are some key features and benefits:

 1. **DDoS Protection:**
 - Provides **always-on protection** against volumetric and protocol-based DDoS attacks, ensuring your applications remain available even under attack.